 Pineapple is the easiest to start with.
 The probability of failure is minimal.
 I couldn’t imagine how anyone could fail.
 At rare ripe maturity, pineapple has enough pectin and acid to support gelatinization.

-Make it without any additional ingredients
+Make fruit jam without any additional ingredients

 The innate fruit sugar content is probably not enough.
 However, fibers and pectin are to the rescue.
 Rare ripe fruits have high pectin and fiber content.
-Pectin, fibers and sugar working together could make the mixture thick enough.
+Pectin, fibers, and sugar working together could make the mixture thick enough.

-Not all fruits are of good quality.
-Insect damaged, broken, scarred and too small command lower prices.
+Not all fruits are good quality.
+Insect damaged, broken, scarred, and too small command lower prices.
 You might not able to sell them at all.

 My answer is yes.
 Mix it with rare ripe pineapples for additional pectin or add pectin powder.

 The same is true for other fruits such as overripe mangoes and guyabano.
 You can get a spreadable consistency even without adding anything.
 Even more so if you add extra sugar and pectin.